What is GSU’s AIM HIGH commitment?

 Will the program be available to me my whole time at GSU?

-You are eligible for the program for up to eight continuous semesters (Spring and Fall), so long as you meet the renewal criteria.
+You are eligible for the program for up to eight continuous semesters (Fall and Spring), so long as you meet the renewal criteria.
 The program is dependent upon continued state appropriation of associated funds.

 What are the renewal criteria?